sohelkureshi/Online-Quiz-Application/README.md

 **Test Coverage:**
--Scoring logic for all correct answers
+- Scoring logic for all correct answers
--Scoring logic for partial correct answers
+- Scoring logic for partial correct answers
--Scoring logic for all wrong answers
+- Scoring logic for all wrong answers
--Handling of unanswered questions (marked as incorrect) -Edge cases such as empty answer submissions
+- Handling of unanswered questions (marked as incorrect)
+- Edge cases such as empty answer submissions
--Helper function tests including time formatting and array operations -Verification that unanswered questions count toward total score -Percentage calculation for different score combinations
+- Helper function tests including time formatting and array operations
+- Verification that unanswered questions count toward total score
+- Percentage calculation for different score combinations

 ## API Endpoints